tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

   - Are engineers (especially the most experienced ones) spending too much time in meetings?
     + Cut and combine meetings
     + Require all meetings to have an agenda
-    + Pare invite lists down to the most essential particpants, and mark everyone else as optional
+    + Pare invite lists down to the most essential participants, and mark everyone else as optional
   - Are task and story estimates routinely too low?
-    + Ensure tasks are well-defined at the time they're estimated with an explicit description of it's scope
+    + Ensure tasks are well-defined at the time they're estimated with an explicit description of its scope
     + Ensure there is a shared definition and standard for estimation; perhaps different people include or exclude different parts of the development process when estimating
     + Ensure the people executing a task are the ones estimating it